navidrome/website/content/en/docs/Usage/backup.md

 ## Restoring a Backup

+When you restore a backup, the existing data in the database is wiped and the data in the backup gets copied into the database.

+Note: YOU MUST BE SURE TO RUN THIS COMMAND WHILE THE NAVIDROME APP IS NOT RUNNING/LIVE.

+Restore a backup by running the `navidrome backup restore ` command.

 Note: Restoring a backup should ONLY be done when the service is NOT running.

-Restore a backup by running the `navidrome backup restore` command.
+You've been warned.

 ## Additional Resources